-This function prints the current calibration expiration and warning information along with the pressure transducer scale and offset values to the HBLT User's Manual printer port (parallel port).
+Pressing the Print button prints the current calibration expiration and warning information along with the pressure transducer scale and offset values to the printer port (parallel port).
 After each calibration, print this report and file it in a safe place.
 A history of the scale and offset values changes can give an indication of how frequently calibrations should be done.